 “Ok… but why don’t these crafting tables come with a recipe book or something?”

-While he’s working on getting that wood into weapons and tools, Papa is still chasing pigs around the edge of the lake.
+While he’s working on getting that wood into weapons and tools, Papa is still messing around in the mud trying to chase pigs around the edge of the lake.
 “Come back here!”
 Then, to no one in particular, “Why does bacon have to run so quick?!”

 Apparently Jakob is done with the tools, because Papa turns around to see Jakob standing on a pile of pork chops with a wooden sword in his hand.
 “You know, just about anything is better than your fist when you’re trying to get dinner.”

 “Yeah, yeah… showoff.
 Give me one of those, please.”